BitBoxSwiss/bitbox-base/docs/os/configuration.md

 ### *bbb-cmd.sh*: execution of standard commands

 Similar to the configuration script, the [`bbb-cmd.sh`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/scripts/bbb-cmd.sh) script acts as the central repository for standard commands, to be called from the Middleware.
+Or run it from the commandline with sudo.

 ```
 BitBoxBase: system commands repository